 Nearly every French Polynesian island has at least one ancient marae complex, with some of the finest in Huahine and Raiatea.
 However, these pale in comparison to what you’ll see in Nuku Hiva (and neighboring Hiva Oa for that matter).
-Just prior to reaching Hatiheu Village, you’ll be passing by four of the finest archaeological sites in the South Pacific: Hikokua, Kamuihei, Tahakia and Teiipoka.
+Just before reaching Hatiheu Village, you’ll be passing by four of the finest archaeological sites in the South Pacific: Hikokua, Kamuihei, Tahakia, and Teiipoka.

 This massive complex essentially consists of a central ‘square’ surrounded by stone platforms.
 I refer to this as a ‘square’ since it served for large gatherings and community ceremonies.
 Dating back to the 13th century, the site is believed to have been in use until the early 19th century.